GriffManoue/live-streaming-kubernetes/README.md

 - Generic `IRepository<T>` interface
 - Implementation of the repository pattern in `Repository<T>`
 - Shared `ApplicationDbContext` for database access

+## Authentication

+The application uses JWT (JSON Web Tokens) for authentication:

+- Token generation and validation in the Auth Service
+- Password hashing with BCrypt
+- Token-based authentication across all services
+- Secure API endpoints with [Authorize] attribute

 ## Getting Started